Robomart

-Robomart is an American technology company and store-hailing platform headquartered in Santa Monica, California.
-The company has deployed automated stores on wheels that can be hailed to a customer's home.
-Instead of delivering products the company delivers the entire store which cuts out order and pickup times giving it advantages over delivery.
+Robomart is an American technology company headquartered in Santa Monica, California that builds autonomous smart shops for cafes, ice cream parlors, and quick-service restaurants.
+The company’s white label platform gives retailers the option to expand their footprint at a significantly lower cost than traditional brick-and-mortar real-estate.

+Robomarts are equipped with a proprietary checkout-free system, temperature controlled compartments, sensors for autonomous operation, and external cameras for added security.

-The Robomart app shows different robomart types, allows users to view products and pricing, and then order a store to their location.
-After customers have taken goods from the robomart, their order is automatically calculated, their card on file is charged and they are sent a receipt.
+The company licenses its technology and white label applications to retailers who manage their fleet of stores and deploy them to their consumers’ locations.
+After consumers have taken goods from the robomart, their order is automatically calculated, their card on file is charged and they are sent a receipt.

+The company has announced partnerships with Unilever, Mars, and Fatty Mart.

 History

-Robomart was founded in 2017 by Ali Ahmed, Tigran Shahverdyan, and Emad Suhail Rahim.
+Robomart was founded by Ali Ahmed, Tigran Shahverdyan, and Emad Suhail Rahim.
 The company debuted at CES 2018 where it unveiled its concept of a self-driving store.

 At GITEX 2018 the company presented its first functional prototype of a fully driverless Robomart.
 At the 2019 Consumer Electronics Show the company demonstrated the technology behind its autonomous stores and checkout-free shopping experience.

 In January 2019, Robomart announced its first partnership with U.S. grocery chain Stop & Shop to test its driverless stores.

 In December 2020, Robomart deployed the Pharmacy Robomart in a trial in West Hollywood.

 In June 2021, the company launched its commercial service with a fleet of Pharmacy and Snacks Robomarts operating within West Hollywood and Central Hollywood.

-In December 2021, Business Insider named Robomart’s Head of Operations Peter Killackey as a power player of rapid delivery.
+In August 2023, Robomart announced a $2 million seed round, putting its to-date funding at $3.4 million.